Summer Intensive Course in

 Housing and Meals

-Participants are responsible for finding their own housing in the Boston area.
-There are various resources that may help in the search, including June Homes, Splitspot, Craigslist, and the MIT Off-campus housing office (mitoffcampus.com).
+Participants will be assigned a single dorm room on the MIT campus.
 A catered lunch will be provided to participants each weekday during the program.
 Other meals and weekend meals are the responsibility of the participants.

 WiFi